-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States requires management to make significant estimates and assumptions that affect the reported amounts of assets, liabilities and changes therein, and disclosure of contingent assets and liabilities and the present value of accumulated plan benefits.
+The preparation of the financial statements in conformity with U.S. GAAP requires management to make significant estimates and assumptions that affect the reported amounts of assets, liabilities and changes therein, and disclosure of contingent assets and liabilities and the present value of accumulated plan benefits.
 These significant estimates include the accumulated plan benefits and the fair value of investments.
 Actual results could differ materially from these estimates.